databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_memsize
 *************

-.. function:: rst_memsize(raster)
+.. function:: rst_memsize(tile)

-    Returns size of the raster in bytes.
+    Returns size of the raster tile in bytes.

     :param tile: A column containing the raster tile.
 For < 0.3.11 string representing the path to a raster file or byte array.
     :type col: Column (RasterTileType)